Juheon811/Juheon811.github.io/virtualwater.md

 ![Out-Degree Network](/img/posts/fig2.png)

 - The Out-Degree network shows countries that exported large amounts of virtual water to others.
-- China, Canada, and India had the largest outflows, shown by the largest nodes and thick outbound links.
+- China and India had the largest outflows, shown by the largest node sizes and thick outbound links.
 - This indicates that these countries acted as central suppliers in the global virtual water trade network.